 Privilege is about what is available to us without necessarily earning it, and what is afforded to us by being part of a particular group.
-It's important that your trainees recognise their
+It's important that your trainees recognise their own and their clients' privilege and/or lack thereof, and consider how it might impact their practice.

 Social privilege can cover many categories and includes race, class, education, financial status, nationality, geographic location, disability status, gender, gender identity, sexuality, ethnicity, age, cognitive abilities, religion and body type.
-Some social categories afford privileges, and some don't.
+Some social categories afford privileges and some don't.
 Some can change over time, while others may remain fixed.